 In this solution, Conditional CF is configured and provisioned in IMS domain exclusively, according to IMS Centralized Service principle.
-It provides means to suppress the announcement in CS domain at the MSC for CFNR/CFB.
+It provides means to suppress the announcement in CS domain at the MSC for the conditional call forwarding services.
 MGCF provides the appropriate responses to TAS on behalf of the ICS user in CS domain.
+The MGCF can use the ICS indication if available to map cause codes received over the CS leg to appropriate IMS error codes.